alannabouloy/unionize-server/README.md

 ## Endpoints

-There are three endpoints for this application, and they all support GET requests.
+There are six endpoints for this application, and they all support GET requests.
+Only the `/api/comments` endpoint supports POST requests.

 1. `/api/industries` returns a list of industries from the 'industry' table of the database.